Perez360/Flusk-Base-Template/README.md

-# Flusk-Base-Template
+# flask-Base-Template
-A flusk base project for any application
+A flask base project for any application